Mihtarlam: History

 Amir Habibullah Khan built Qala-e-Seraj c.
-1912–13 in Mihtarlam.
+1912–13 in Mehtarlam.

 On 6 February 2006, two people were killed by police in riots in Mihtarlam in events of the Jyllands-Posten Muhammad cartoons controversy.

 On 26 February 2017, two students were killed and seven others wounded when a rocket landed in Shaheed Mawlawi Abdul Rahman School in Basram.
 On 14 April 2019, at least seven children were killed when unexploded ordnance detonated in Basram on the outskirts of Mihtarlam.

 Local officials spent 22 million Afs to rebuild Qala-e-Seraj in 2020.

-On 2 May 2020, a motorbike bomb exploded outside the provincial prison in Mihtarlam, killing three civilians and injuring four members of the Afghan security forces.
+On 2 May 2020, a motorbike bomb exploded outside the provincial prison in Mehtarlam, killing three civilians and injuring four members of the Afghan security forces.
 Noor Mohammad, director of Laghman's provincial prison directorate, was among the injured.
 On 5 October 2020, Provincial Governor of Laghman, Rahmatullah Yarmal, was slightly wounded after his convoy was targeted by a suicide car bomber.

 On 24 May 2021, Afghan government forces clashed with Taliban militants in Mihtarlam.
+On 13 August 2021, Mehtarlam was seized by Taliban fighters, becoming the twenty-third provincial capital to be captured as part of the wider 2021 Taliban offensive.